isaacnmm/pestpolicy-hugo2XX/content/posts/true-or-false-can-rodents-enter-homes-through-toilets/index.md

 Rats and mice are adept at squeezing through small openings, with mice being able to fit through holes as small as a dime and rats through holes the size of a quarter.
 They are also excellent climbers and can navigate through pipes and plumbing systems. **Sewer Systems and Rodent Entry** One of the primary concerns with rodents entering homes through toilets involves the sewer system.

-In older or [poorly maintained sewer systems](https://pestpolicy.com/best-drain-cleaner/), there can be gaps, cracks, or openings that allow rodents to enter.
+In older or [poorly maintained sewer systems](https://pestpolicy.com/best-drain-cleaner/),there can be gaps, cracks, or openings that allow rodents to enter.
 Rats, especially, are known to swim through sewer lines and can surface in toilets if there is a direct connection. **How They Can Enter Through Toilets** While it's not very common, rodents can indeed enter homes through toilets under certain circumstances: 1.

 **Sewer Line Connections**: In older homes or in regions where plumbing infrastructure is outdated, there may be direct connections between the sewer line and toilet pipes.
 Rats, being good swimmers, can enter through the sewer line and swim up into the toilet bowl.
 2. **Broken Pipes**: If there are any breaks or cracks in the sewer pipes, rodents can find their way into the system and potentially into your home.
 3.